The Columbus Campus is closed: More

-Jay is the Manager/Supervisor of Veteran Services here at Columbus State Community College.
+Jay is the Manager of the Military & Veteran Services Dept. here at Columbus State.
 He is an Army Veteran of multiple overseas combat deployments and a current member of The U.S. Army Reserves.
-He earned a BA in History from The State University of New York at Potsdam and is currently finishing his MBA in Security and Intelligence Management from Webster University.
-He is also a graduate of The U.S. Army John F. Kennedy Special Warfare Center and School and The U.S. Army Military Police School.
-Jay served four years with the 10th Mountain Division (LI) and later worked at The Ohio State University as an Assistant Professor of Military Science and Leadership for four years prior to joining the CSCC team.
+He earned a BA in History from The State University of New York at Potsdam and an MBA from Park University.
+He is also a graduate of The U.S. Army John F. Kennedy Special Warfare Center and School, The U.S. Army Military Police School and U.S. Army Command & General Staff College.
+He also holds a Masters Certificate in Stability, Security & Development in Complex Operations from the Naval Postgraduate School.
+Jay served four years with the 10th Mountain Division (LI) and later worked at The Ohio State University as an Assistant Professor of Military Science and Leadership for four years prior to joining the Columbus State team.
 Jay is an avid high performance boater and enjoys coaching youth hockey in his free time.
-Jay is also a member of the National Association of 10th Mountain Division (LI), Veterans of Foreign Wars Post 1060 and The European Paratroopers Association.
+Jay is also a member of the National Association of 10th Mountain Division (LI), Disabled American Veterans (Capital City Chapter 3) and The European Paratroopers Association.

 "Here's my strategy on the Cold War: We win, they lose."

 Nichole Lyday (Military & Veterans Advisor)